mm6/ethereum-lab3-hardhat/README.md

 able to determine the symbol (AC) associated with the contract.
 Copy your brief explanation into your single, well-labeled pdf document.

-19. Using the console, establish the sell price at 1 eth and the buy price at 2 eth.
+20. Using the console, establish the sell price at 1 eth and the buy price at 2 eth.
 There is an example of such an assignment in the contract itself.
+This is not a transaction that we can do through MetaMask.

 E5.
 Show the console commands that you used to set these prices.
 Copy these commands into your single, well labeled pdf document.

-20. Alice wants to sell her coins.
+21. Alice wants to sell her coins.
 Currently, the contract has no tokens.
 Show the console commands that can be used to give the contract 50 Alice coins.
 Alice will need to mint these coins and give them to the contract.